sagemathinc/cocalc/notes/final_push.md

 - (0:30?) [x] (0:12) sagews: tab on a new line tries to complete on empty instead of inserting a tab
 - (0:45?) [x] (1:00) sagews: evaluate and insert new cell at bottom should move cursor to new cell
 - (0:30?) [x] (0:51) sagews: handle paste better -- don't ever show codes
+- (0:30?) [x] (1:30) sagews: handle undo/redo better -- dont' show codes; it just has too much in the undo buffer...; removed custom cursor handling.
+Current plan: mark some undo steps as "skip", and on undo, do another undo when hit a skip.
+This took longer than expected, but seems OK.

 ---

-- (0:30?) [ ] sagews: handle undo/redo better -- dont' show codes; it just has too much in the undo buffer...; removed custom cursor handling.
-Current plan: mark some undo steps as "skip", and on undo, do another undo when hit a skip.

-- (0:30?) [ ] sagews: control-o shortcut to open file doesn't work on chromebook, since it is already taken by chrome (control-shift-o works)
-- (0:30?) [ ] sagews: implement alt-enter to evaluate without moving the cursor, since I need that for teaching.
+- (0:30?) [x] (0:10) sagews: implement alt-enter to evaluate without moving the cursor, since I need that for teaching.

+- (0:45?) [ ] sagews: control-enter evaluate and split

 - (1:00?) [ ] sagews: make markdown mode optionally leaves content of $'s untouched (wraps them all in spans?); but should *still* allow $a\_1$ for compatbility
 - (0:45?) [ ] sagews: play button to submit code to execute
 - (0:45?) [ ] sagews: button to interrupt code to execute